dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 Qed.
 ```

-Once we have those lemmas, we can prove equivalence preservation directly.
+Once we have that lemma, we can prove equivalence preservation directly.
 We do
 this by doing case analysis on the target context we are given, backtranslating
 it and then using the lemma we just proved to get the equivalence that we need.